About food waste liners

 Why are we selling liners

 Simply to recover the costs of supplying them.
-At just £2 per roll for 50 liners - that's only 4p each - this is substantially cheaper than other suppliers such as supermarkets, around half the price.
-We are pro-actively engaging with all local retailers in an effort to drive the currently charged price lower.
+At just £2.50 per roll for 50 liners - that's only 5p each - this is substantially cheaper than other suppliers such as supermarkets, around half the price.
 You can buy our liners from any library in the borough and from the Civic Centre.

 |Supplier||Cost per bag||Cost per roll||Bags per roll|

 Prices correct at 1 April 2015.

 Yes, food can be wrapped in newspaper and placed in the outside container and this is perfectly acceptable.

 They shouldn't be.
 Please ask them to stop doing so.
 Where we see this happening, we will not empty the bin.

 The waste crews shouldn't be but occasionally mistakes will happen.
 Plastic bags cannot be composted and will contaminate all the food waste collected which could mean it has to be sent to landfill rather than being recycled.